Vandinadodeja/COVID-19-Analysis/README.md

 c) Analysis and Visualization of data to find useful insight and trend from the data.

-d) Summary report or documentation to communicate the inferences
+d) Summary report or documentation to communicate the inferences Based on the analysis and series of inferences above from various data provided, we can infer that the COVID-19 pandemic has a great effect on the economy of Nigeria and lives of many citizens of the country during the prevalence period of the virus.
+It is noteworthy the leaders of the country must try as much as possible to combat this pandemic cause in terms of health and economic mitigations.